- Home to DLR

 If you are facing a layoff because the company you work for is downsizing, going out of business or moving out of the state or the country, DLR can help you get back to work as soon as possible.
 Job search assistance is available, along with counseling and skills retraining services.

-The Job Search Assistance Program (JSAP) is a free workshop for people recovering from job loss or enhancing their job search skills.
+The Job Search Workshops are free workshops for people recovering from job loss or enhancing their job search skills.
 Trained instructors speak on modern-day techniques used to successfully find employment.
 Topics covered are: resume and cover letter writing, interviewing etiquette, networking effectively, using social media and much more.

 National Career Readiness Certificate